 Getting a Drug Possession or Paraphernalia Charge Conditionally Discharged

-This section of our site deals with the subject of Conditional Discharge.
-If you have been charged with a disorderly persons offense involving drugs (e.g. failure to make disposition, possession, use, etc.) or an Indictable CDS offense that has been downgraded to municipal court, you may be able to avoid prosecution by having the matter conditionally discharged.
+This section of our site deals with the subject of conditional discharge.
+If you have been charged with a disorderly persons offense involving drugs (e.g. failure to make disposition, possession, use, etc.) or an indictable CDS offense that has been downgraded to municipal court, you may be able to avoid prosecution by having the matter conditionally discharged.
 Our team of defense lawyers have diverted thousands of marijuana and other controlled dangerous substance offenses through the New Jersey Conditional Discharge Program.
 A NJ conditional discharge has even been achieved by our attorneys in hard drug cases like heroin, cocaine, and prescription medication.
 The discussion that follows attempts to define the terms for conditional discharge for your better understanding.
 If you have more detailed questions, require representation, or would like to schedule a free initial consultation, please contact us at 1-877-450-8301.

 Conditional Discharge Law: N.J.S.A.
 2C:36A-1

-The definition and terms for Conditional Discharge in New Jersey are contained at N.J.S.A.
+The definition and terms for Conditional Discharge in New Jersey are contained under N.J.S.A.
 2C:36A-1.
 This section of NJ law outlines the requirements to avoid a criminal record through completion of conditional discharge probation.
 It is important to keep in mind that since this relief is limited to a Disorderly Persons Offense involving drugs, for example, possession of marijuana or drug paraphernalia, it is typically encountered in municipal court.
 Other important characteristics of the program are:

 - Not a Conviction.
-Admission into probation under 2C:36A-1 does not give rise to a criminal record, conviction nor is an admission of guilty even required.
+Admission into probation under 2C:36A-1 does not give rise to a criminal record, conviction nor is an admission of guilt even required.
 The reason for this arises out of the fact that, when an individual is admitted into the program, his or her charge is conditionally dismissed without a plea.
 When the conditions of the dismissal are fulfilled, the conditional discharge becomes a dismissal with prejudice (i.e. permanent).

 - No Prior Controlled Dangerous Substance Convictions.
 An individual is only entitled to participate if they have met the requirement of no prior conviction for a controlled dangerous substance offense, for example, possession of drugs.